Electrical Safety Tips

 Electrical safety in your home

-DIY electrical projects at home can cause electrical safety issues and result in your Electrical CoC lapsing.
-If a fire should occur your insurance will not pay out.
+DIY electrical projects and faulty electrical appliances at home can cause electrical safety issues and result in your Electrical CoC lapsing.
+If a fire should occur your insurance will not payout.

 If there are electrical changes you need doing rather get a suitably qualified electrician to do it and issue you with a revised CoC.